cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 Charging commission on Atom provisions while also allowing for Atom-provisions to be auto-bonded (distributed directly to the validators bonded stake) is problematic within BPoS.
 Fundamentally, these two mechanisms are mutually exclusive.
-If there are both commissions and auto-bonding on the staking token, the amount of staking tokens each validator and delegator has would change each block, so we would have to iterate through all of them.
+If both commission and auto-bonding mechanisms are simultaneously applied to the staking-token then the distribution of staking-tokens between any validator and its delegators will change with each block.
+This then necessitates a calculation for each delegation records for each block - which is considered computationally expensive.

 In conclusion, we can only have Atom commission and unbonded atoms provisions or bonded atom provisions with no Atom commission, and we elect to